Burnout recovery coach with curly hair smiling, wearing red shirt against yellow background.

 No need to disclose, no need to dive in, unless you want.
 Just know that we’ll move at a pace your nervous system can sustain, I’ll seek consent at each step, and I’ll bring an understanding of how trauma affects the brain, and body, to craft a tailored recovery plan for you.

-• You-led growth: Our 1-hour coaching sessions will introduce big shifts to your life and teach you tools to get out of burnout - but the real work of coaching happens in the other 167 hours of the week as you put in the reps.
+• Practice, every week, in your real life: Our 1-hour coaching sessions will introduce big shifts to your life and teach you tools to get out of burnout - but the real work of coaching happens in the other 167 hours of the week as you put in the reps.

 • I had been informally coaching and guiding folks for years before I decided to make it a formal practice.
-Because, after leading myself through profound changes, I learned that my calling - what I am meant to do in this world - is to share these lessons beyond me.
+Because, after leading myself through profound changes, I learned that my super power is compassionately coaching people into sustainable change, into a thriving life they can’t yet imagine.

 Yes, I’ve lived the burnout life, and pulled myself up and out, for good.
 I’ve learned skills and tools that allow me to spot and swap out the earliest burnout signs for healthier behaviors so it doesn’t take hold.